 These developments will provide the strategic planning tools to support future decision making at a European level and to improve the efficiency and safety of individual transport modes with a view to achieving its optimum integration into the future multi-modal European transport system.

 Work under the Fourth Framework Programme addresses amongst other things Telematics applications for advanced Vessel Traffic Management and Information Systems, Air Traffic Management, European Rail Traffic Management Systems and road, urban and multimodal traffic management systems together with value added Telematics services in all transport modes to support demonstration projects and future needs.
 The development, integration and assessment of appropriate telematics technologies will be a key element in the implementation of these new services and of traffic management systems.

-June 1994: European Council in Corfu back to top
+June 1994: European Council in Corfu

 The European Council meeting in Brussels in December 1993 created two high level groups which presented their reports to the European Council meeting in Corfu in June 1994: "Trans-European Networks", Interim report of the Christophersen group, and "Europe and the Global Information Society", Recommendations to the European Council, Final Report of the Bangemann Group.
 The Council underlined the urgency for measures to create the Information Society and for priority actions in the area of transport telematics.